BrettFraley/BrettFraley.github.io/_posts/2024-01-13-software-developers-wearing-cleats-and-shin-guards.md

 ball, passing the ball, taking a shot at the goal, the goal being blocked by the goalie, or a point scored for the team?
 What may be considered a flag on play?

-Somehwere in this idea is the concept that there should be real set practice time and game time in software engineering.
+Somewhere in this idea is the concept that there should be real set practice time and game time in software engineering.
 You practice, strategize, thinking of the game ahead.
 Then come game day, you execute and strive to win.